Jump to Navigation

 Lead is a toxic heavy metal that tarnishes to dull gray when exposed to air.
 It has no characteristic taste or smell.
 The material is most often used in building construction, lead-acid batteries, and bullets.

-Lead poisoning often carries no distinctive symptoms.
-Low levels of lead can cause harmful effects like decreased intelligence and developmental impairment.
-At extremely high levels, it can even cause coma, convulsions and death.
-For more information on the affects of lead posing, contact our Lead Poison Lawyer New York today.
+Lead poisoning often carries no distinctive symptoms at first.
+However, even low levels of lead can cause harmful effects like decreased intelligence and developmental impairment.
+At extremely high levels, it can cause coma, convulsions and death.

 Exposure to lead can lead to irreversible damage to the central nervous system, kidneys, and reproductive system.
-Reported cases have also shown that high lead levels may cause damage to the nervous system, brain damage, seizures, growth retardation, loss of hearing, learning disabilities, and behavioral problems.
-Contact the Injury Attorneys at Finz & Finz, P.C. if you or a loved one has experienced symptoms such as these from being exposed to dangerous levels of lead paint.
+Reported cases have also shown that high lead levels may cause brain damage, seizures, growth retardation, loss of hearing, learning disabilities, and behavioral problems.

 Lead affects the body in many ways.
 As a result of lead exposure, adults can suffer from: